bjoerge/rebundler/README.md

 ## API

-`fn rebundler(bundleFn)`
+`rebundler(browserifyFn)`

-bundleFn is a function that will be called with the `cache` and `packageCache` arguments This function must return a browserify instance.
+Where `browserifyFn` is a function that accepts a `cache` and `packageCache` arguments and returns a browserify instance.
-Important: The bundle must be created with the `fullPaths` option set to true.
+Important: The returned browserify instance must have its `fullPaths` option set to true.

-Returns a function that when called will pass the cache from its previous call to the `bundleFn` and return the new browserify instance.
-If any of the files included in the previous build has changed, they will be removed from the cache, and re-analyzed again in this build.
+`rebundler(browserifyFn)` Returns a function that, when called, will pass the cache from its previous call to the `browserifyFn` and return the created browserify instance.
+If any of the files included in the previous build has changed, they will be removed from the cache, and re-analyzed again by browserify.